georchestra/georchestra/mapfishapp/README.md

 Before reporting errors, please check that your data is correct.

 Typically, layer names & field names should not:
- - start with a number,
- - include accentuated chars,
+ - include spaces nor accentuated chars,
- - include spaces,
  - start with a number.

 Browsers like FF will typically fail, while Chromium might just ignore the incorrect fields.